 Because annuities pay such huge commissions to stockbrokers or insurance agents, some bad advisors or stockbrokers will convince their client to trade in, exchange, or switch the annuity the investor currently owns for a new and different annuity.
 Many times, this is done for the purpose of enriching the bad stockbroker or insurance agent by giving him the opportunity to earn an additional commission.

-Attached below is an article recently published by Law360 entitled “FINRA Sanctions Fifth Third 6M on Variable Annuity Claims,” authored by Ed Beeson.
-Note that FINRA found that Fifth Third Securities Inc.’s stockbrokers and investment advisors were causing their customers to switch annuities “without a reasonable basis to believe these transactions were suitable for the customers.”
+An article recently published by Law360 entitled “FINRA Sanctions Fifth Third 6M on Variable Annuity Claims,” authored by Ed Beeson, notes that FINRA found that Fifth Third Securities Inc.’s stockbrokers and investment advisors were causing their customers to switch annuities “without a reasonable basis to believe these transactions were suitable for the customers.”
 In other words, Fifth Third’s agents were enriching themselves at the expense of their clients.

 Starr Austen & Miller has represented many clients who were sold bad and unsuitable annuities by unscrupulous insurance agents to stockbrokers.
 Unfortunately, this conduct is not limited to Fifth Third.
 If you and/or a loved one has experienced such an unfortunate turn of events, contact us for a free consultation to discuss whether you might have a case for broker or insurance agent misconduct.